SaumikDana/kaggle_jane_street_problem/README.md

 ---

-### 🏋️‍♂️ 4.
-Train on All Symbols
+### 🧠 4.
+Train Per-Symbol Models

 For each `symbol_id`:
 - **Data Aggregation:**
   - Combines all partitioned rows matching the symbol.
 - **Preprocessing:**
   - Extracts features, responders, and target
   - Cleans NaNs
   - Combines into training data
 - **Dimensionality Reduction:**
   - Applies PCA with 25 components
 - **Sampling:**
   - Uses `sample_training_data` to reduce volume
+- **Model Training:**
+  - Trains a **dedicated `XGBRegressor`** for that symbol using its own data
 - **Storage:**
-  - Collects reduced feature matrices and targets in lists (`all_X_reduced`, `all_y`)
-  - Stores PCA, scaler, and feature columns used per symbol in dictionaries for reuse
+  - Stores PCA, scaler, model, and selected feature columns per symbol for reuse during prediction

 ---

-### 🤖 5.
-Final Model Training

-- Concatenates all sampled data across symbols
-- Splits into train/test sets
-- Trains a single `XGBRegressor` on all combined training data
-- Evaluation is minimal here—the model is assumed ready for inference after training

----

-### 📈 6.
+### 📈 5.
 Prediction Logic – `predict()` Function

-- Loops through each `symbol_id` present in the test data
+- Loops through each `symbol_id` in the test data
 - For each symbol:
   - Extracts test rows and matching lagged responders
-  - Prepares model input using the same cleaned columns
+  - Prepares model input using cleaned features and responders
-  - Applies saved `scaler` and `pca` for that symbol
+  - Applies the corresponding `scaler` and `pca`
-  - Makes prediction using the trained global model
+  - Uses the **symbol-specific model** to predict `responder_6`
-  - Appends predicted `responder_6` value with corresponding `row_id` to output DataFrame
+  - Appends the prediction and `row_id` to the output DataFrame

 ---

-### ✅ 7.
+### ✅ 6.
 Final Output

 - The predictions DataFrame is sorted by `row_id`
 - Ensures structure:
   - Columns: `['row_id', 'responder_6']`
   - Format: `pandas` or `polars` DataFrame
-- Returned by the notebook (can be exported to CSV)
+- Can be exported to CSV for submission

 ---